XIAHE, China (Reuters)- In the Tibetan monastery town of Xiahe, Gyelyanjia is visiting for a festival and taking the opportunity to do some shopping.

 China is awash with cash, but it is in the wrong places, an important reason why consumption growth has lagged growth in incomes for most of the last decade.

 “There is no sign yet of the falling household savings rate that many believe is necessary to rebalance the economy,” said Mark Williams with Capital Economics, a London consultancy.

-Zhang lives in Yanqing, a nondescript town of 100,000 people about 80 km northwest of Beijing, just beyond the Badaling section of the Great Wall popular with visitors to the capital.
+Zhang lives in Yanqing, a nondescript town of 100,000 people about 80 km (50 miles) northwest of Beijing, just beyond the Badaling section of the Great Wall popular with visitors to the capital.

 Yanqing is the sort of middling Tier-5 town seen all across China.
 The buildings are forgettable, fronted with white-glazed tiles and blue tinted-glass windows.
 Lunch of freshly made steamed buns and black bean soup costs 17 yuan for two.
 The biggest draw in town is the local KFC, a throng of boisterous, plump children testifying to urban China’s ready embrace of Western fast food.

-What does set Yanqing apart is that it has a Wal-Mart (WMT.N).
-The world's largest retailer opened shop here in 2009 hoping to catch the wave of the consumer boom beyond China's big cities.
+What does set Yanqing apart is that it has a Wal-Mart.
+The world’s largest retailer opened shop here in 2009 hoping to catch the wave of the consumer boom beyond China’s big cities.

 The store, set in a shopping mall, was busy but not humming one recent Saturday morning.
 Ruddy-faced country folk rubbed shoulders with better-dressed brethren, whom retail specialists might categorize as “aspirational shoppers.”